dmerejkowsky/blog/content/post/2017-04-14-how-i-lint-my-python.md

 # What's wrong with linting in an IDE?

 Nothing!
-It's just that I prefer having the liberty to run them only when I need them, and that having scripts is useful when you do continuous integration.
+It's just that I prefer having the liberty to run the linters only when I need them, and that having scripts is useful when you do continuous integration.

 # The linters I use